OpenframeProject/Openframe-Docs/source/includes/_hardware.md

 ![Framed monitor showing artwork from Patricio Gonzalez Vivo and Anders Hoff](https://cdn.instructables.com/FNJ/63AI/ILWLAXET/FNJ63AIILWLAXET.LARGE.jpg?auto=webp&width=1024&height=1024&fit=bounds "Framed monitor showing artwork from Patricio Gonzalez Vivo and Anders Hoff")
 There is a building [guide based on a picture frame](https://www.instructables.com/id/A-Frame-for-Openframe/).

 Other users have [built one with extra physical buttons](https://twitter.com/patxangas/status/749611553155080192) or had one [built in a professional framing shop](https://openframe.discourse.group/t/just-framed-a-27-monitor/53).

+Please share your framing projects in the [Woodwork category of the forum](https://openframe.discourse.group/c/woodwork/10).

 ### Strip down

-Another option is to strip down the plastic case and reveal the bare-bones display.
-This has been done fore [Alt-AI / Openframe exhibition](https://www.flickr.com/photos/78897029@N00/albums/72157668428434301/with/26577041814/), for example.
+Another option is to strip down the plastic case and reveal the bare-bone display.
+This has been done for the [Alt-AI / Openframe exhibition](https://www.flickr.com/photos/78897029@N00/albums/72157668428434301/with/26577041814/), for example.